Ch33t/Youtube-Unblocker-project/README.md

 # Youtube Unblocker copyable
-You can copy ublocker to your javascript then use it for whatever you want!
+You can copy the "unblocker" file to your javascript then use it for whatever you want!
 Plus there are some extra games I added too!